josephquested/redux-breakout/README.md

         <Header header='redux breakout'/>
         {this.generateFamily()}

-        // now we're passing in the function, instead of the family members!? ^
+        // now we're passing in the function, instead of the family members ^

       </div>
     )